Frequently Asked Questions

 How much CPU power do I get?

-All your apps and services are running on top of BareMetal servers with High-End CPU, either AMD EPYC or Intel Cascade Lake.
-The containers get shared CPU with at least 0.25 dedicated vCPU per GB of memory and can burst full-speed with all the cores exposed to the container.
+All of your apps and services are running on top of bare metal servers with high-end CPUs.
+Paid containers receive a share of CPU with at least 0.25 dedicated vCPU per GB of memory and can burst to full speed with all the cores exposed to the container.

 How much can I scale?